naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the tomato turn red?
-Because it saw the salad dressing!
+What did the janitor say when he jumped out of the closet?
+Supplies!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)